 AgentCreator Architecture and Design

-The SnapLogic enables you to connect to various data sources, develop prompts, and interact with your LLMs in one UI.
+The SnapLogic platform enables you to connect to various data sources, develop prompts, and interact with your LLMs in one UI.
 In SnapLogic AgentCreator, an agent is a collection of SnapLogic pipelines.
 AgentCreator enables the design of simple agents and goal-based agents.
 You can create hierarchical agents that have subagents (also known as multilayered agents), to perform more complex operations.

 This article focuses on the following topics: